Nabeel-javaid/report/README.md

 -   1) It can be said that the developers of the project did a quality job, there is a test structure consisting of tests with quality content.
 In particular, tests have been written successfully.

 -   2) Overall line coverage percentage provided by your tests : 90%

+### What can be done better:
+-  1): It is recommended to increase the test coverage to 100% so make sure that each and every line is battle tested.